Seamonsters-2605/CompetitionBot2018/README.md

 ## Directory Structure

 - `seamonsters/`: The work-in-progress seamonsters library code.
-    - `seamonsters/utilityBots/`: Very basic robot implementations for testing things.
-These must be subclassed with a bit of extra code to be used.
-    - `seamonsters/wpilib_sim/`: Robot simulation (work in progress), with rudimentary support for connecting to Blender physics simulation.
-If you import seamonsters.wpilib_sim.simulate, your robot will magically support simulation.
-To start in simulation mode, type `python3 robot.py wpilib_sim`, followed by:
-        - Nothing: run robotInit and stop
-        - `d`: Disabled mode
-        - `a`: Autonomous mode
-        - `t`: Teleop mode
-        - `s`: Test mode
+It has its own documentation, in `seamonsters/docs/_build/html/index.html`.
 - `GRIP/`: GRIP files used in competition for image recognition.
 - `Shooter/`: Code for the flywheels, intake motor, and "ShootController", which allows control of both.